-4.9 - Severe Sleep Apnea
+4.9 - Sleep Disorders

-Medical Guidelines for the Employment of Individuals with Severe Sleep Apnea in Safety Critical Positions in the Canadian Railway Industry
+Medical Fitness for Duty Guidelines for the Employment of Individuals with Sleep Disorders in Safety Critical Positions in the Canadian Railway Industry

-Canadian Railway employees who work in a Safety Critical Position (SCP) operate or control the movement of trains.
+Canadian railway employees working in a Safety Critical Position operate or control the movement of trains.
 Physical and mental fitness is mandatory.
-Impaired performance due to a medical condition could result in a significant incident affecting the health and safety of employees, the public, property, or the environment.
-Competent execution of duties by employees in an SCP requires complete wakeful vigilance and a high level of alertness.
-Such vigilance and alertness are promoted by sleep of adequate duration, continuity, and quality.
-Notwithstanding the Railway industry initiatives regarding scheduling of work to minimize effects of sleep deprivation (1), medical disorders can also interfere with sleep and can lead to impairment of wakeful neurocognitive performance.
+Impaired performance due to a medical condition could result in a significant incident affecting the health and safety of employees, the public, property or the environment.

+The performance of Safety Critical Position duties requires a high level of alertness and vigilance.
+Impaired performance can result from sleep of inadequate continuity, duration, and/or quality.
+Sleep disorders have an adverse effect on sleep, which can negatively impact mental, physical, social and occupational functioning.